Banks in the Netherlands: Ultimate Guide

 Now that we introduced our visitors to Dutch banking specifics and the jargon that comes with them, it is time to summarize these in a list of "must-have" features your bank must support in order for you to bank without any restrictions.

 Trust us, it is essential: your bank must provide iDEAL functionality.
+Data from 2019 showed iDEAL being the preferred payment method in 85% of Dutch e-commerce transactions.
 This point by itself makes a lot of European non-Dutch banks basically unable to compete.
 You will be surprised by how convenient and widespread iDEAL is, and yes, this means you will be scanning a lot of QR codes with your phone!

 Maestro or V Pay bank card